darryltkh/darryltkh/README.md

 Welcome to my Github repository!

 🖥 I have recently graduated from Nanyang Technological University with a Computer Engineering Bachelor Degree.
-I have interest in Artificial Intelligence and programming simple microcontrollers like Arduino.
+My speciality is in Artificial Intelligence and programming simple microcontrollers like Arduino.
 As you can see from my projects, they are mostly Artificial Intelligence and IoT based.